C. C. A. Christensen: Early life

 In 1857, at the end of his service in Norway, Christensen set off for Utah Territory, stopping en route in England.
 He had met Elsie Scheel Haarby while serving in Norway, and he and Elsie married in Liverpool, England.
-They had planned to wait until reaching Utah to get married but leaders felt the trip would be easier if engaged couples got married before starting the journey.

-and they sailed for America on the Westmoreland.
+They had planned to wait until reaching Utah to get married but leaders felt the trip would be easier if engaged couples got married before starting the journey. and they sailed for America on the Westmoreland.
 After reaching New York City, they traveled by railroad to Iowa City, Iowa, the end of the line, and from there set out for Utah Territory, traveling with the Christian Christiansen handcart company.

 Painting

-In 1862 Christensen did stage painting for a theatre in Springville, Utah.
+In 1862, Christensen did stage painting for a theatre in Springville, Utah.
 Early in his time in Utah, he could find so little demand for his artistic skills that he worked as a housepainter.

 The first major art work that Christensen undertook while in Utah was a commission from Dimick B. Huntington to do a collection of paintings from the Bible and Book of Mormon, in collaboration with Dan Weggeland.

 Christensen is best known for his Mormon Panorama, a series of 23 large paintings that depict the history of the church.
 Christensen also painted scenes from the Book of Mormon, such as Nephi and Zoram Return with the Record.
 Christensen's Book of Mormon paintings were originally issued by the Sunday School for use in classrooms; they were later issued in lithography form.

 Christensen began touring with the 175 ft-long Mormon panorama in 1878.
 Christensen would transport it about Utah, Idaho and Wyoming, giving presentations along with the panorama.
 He did this during the winter when he was not busy working on his farm.
 After Christensen's death the panorama was stored away.
 Many years later it was discovered again and brought back to light, partly by the efforts of Boyd K. Packer.
 It would gain its fullest recognition almost a century later when it would be shown at the Whitney Museum of American Art in New York City.

 Christensen also painted some of the murals in the Manti and St. George Temples.
-Christensen also did paintings for the Manti Tabernacle.

 Another theme of some of Christensen's paintings was Manti and its surroundings.

-Christensen often collaborated with Dan Weggeland in his work in Utah.